takuya-takeuchi/OpenPoseDotNet/README.md

 #### 1. Build

-You can sepcify Visual Studio vesion and CUDA version.
+You can sepcify Visual Studio version and CUDA version.

 ````dos
 > cd <OpenPoseDotNet_dir>